openstack-archive/fuel-docs/pages/user-guide/create-environment/1500-name-distro.rst

 Give the environment a name
 and select the Linux distribution from the drop-down list;
-see :ref:`linux-distro-plan`.
+this is the operating system that will be installed on the Controller, Compute, and Storage nodes in the environment.
-This is the operating system that will be installed on the Controller, Compute, and Storage nodes in the environment.
+See :ref:`linux-distro-plan` for guidelines about choosing the distribution to use.